On Reflectivity of Quantum Black Hole Horizons: Conclusions

-\textit{Conclusions.}---We have provided three independent derivations for a Boltzmann reflectivity of quantum BH horizons, $\mathcal{R} = e^{- \omega/T_{\rm H}}$, based on \begin{enumerate} \item Thermodynamic detailed balance, \item Fluctuation-dissipation theorem, and \item CP-symmetry, or $\mathbbm{RP}^3$ topology, of extended BH spacetime. \end{enumerate} Therefore, although a concrete picture of microscopic structure of a quantum BH is still missing, macroscopic properties such as entropy, temperature, and now, its energy flux reflectivity, may be independent of the details.
+We have provided three independent derivations for a Boltzmann reflectivity of quantum BH horizons, $\mathcal{R} = e^{- |\tilde{\omega}|/T_{\rm H}}$, based on \begin{enumerate} \item Thermodynamic detailed balance, \item CP-symmetry, or $\mathbbm{RP}^3$ topology, of extended BH spacetime, and \item Fluctuation-dissipation theorem. \end{enumerate} Therefore, although a concrete picture of microscopic structure of a quantum BH is still missing, macroscopic properties such as entropy, temperature, and now, its energy flux reflectivity, may be independent of the details.

-Assuming this universal property of the quantum BHs, we numerically investigated the GW echoes and showed that the echo is strongly suppressed, and delayed, for a rapidly spinning BH, $0 < 1-a \ll 1$, due to the decrease of its Hawking temperature.
-This leads to the absence of the ergoregion instability since the frequency dependence of the Boltzmann reflectivity is sharply peaked around $\omega_\infty \simeq m\Omega_{\rm H} \pm T_{\rm H}$ and is exponentially suppressed outside this range.
+Assuming this universal property of the quantum BHs, we numerically investigated the GW echoes and showed that the echo is strongly suppressed, and delayed, for a rapidly spinning BH, $0 < 1-\bar{a} \ll 1$, due to the decrease of its Hawking temperature.
+This leads to the absence of the ergoregion instability since the frequency dependence of the Boltzmann reflectivity is sharply peaked around $\omega \simeq m\Omega_{\rm H} \pm T_{\rm H}$ and is exponentially suppressed outside this range.
 Finally, we discussed the implication for the fluid viscosity in the membrane paradigm, finding that it should vanish at low frequencies.

 The synergy of our three, seemingly independent, derivations all leading to a Boltzmann reflectivity may help us draw a clearer picture of what a quantum black hole might look like (as long as we assume validity of linear perturbation theory):